W251 R-Class EGR Issues

 1714195897042.png

-Should I be checking if one of the cables get disconnected causing open circuit one EGR valve is passing 12v somewhere else once connected?
+Should I check to see if one of the cables has come loose causing an open circuit and if the EGR valve is leaking 12V somewhere else after being connected?

-Unwind the wiring, check the Z-clutches and the wire to the ECU.
+Unwind the wiring, check the Z-shaped couplings and the wire to the ECU.

 Download attachments